+In Section 2.2, we proposed that tonal overwriting involves the realization of $v{[EPP]}$ with a floating H tone that subsequently spreads overwriting the tones in the verb.
 In light of the preceding discussion, the challenge for an analysis of overwriting is how to limit spreading to affixes of a particular kind.
-An approach in which spreading is triggered by alignment constraints would predict complete overwriting in the verbal complex (e.g. McCarthy & Prince 1993; Hyde 2012).
 Interestingly, tonal overwriting is also found elsewhere in Asante Twi.
 Paster (2010) shows that a floating L tone overwrites any H tones on the verb in the imperative:

-(103) L-tone overwriting in the imperative (Paster 2010:115):
+(104) L-tone overwriting in the imperative (Paster 2010:115):